EiriasValar/FF4FE-Tracker/README.md

 - Under Kvanilla, show specific key item icons at locations rather than generic key item values

+# TODO once 4.5.0 is live
+- Don't show trapped chests on the moon as valuable by default under Ktrap unless any of Kmoon/unsafe/unsafer.

 # TODO housekeeping
 - Don't require right-clicks for anything
 - Close the Shop Other textarea onBlur (without breaking the toggle)